shahab-sarmashghi/Skmer/README.md

 raxmlHPC -J MRE -z bootstrap.All_consensus -p 4424 -m GTRCAT -n BS_TREE_CONS
 ```

-Here we note that consensus tree will have all branch lengths set to 1.0.
-Visualization software like [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) is not compatible with the consensus output.
+Here we note the some visualization tools for instance [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) are not compatible with the consensus output.
 If there is a need to make it work phylogeny file can be reformatted using:
 ```
 sed -E 's/([:][0-9]+[.][0-9]+)[[]([0-9]+)[]]/\2\1/g' RAxML_MajorityRuleExtendedConsensusTree.BS_TREE_CONS > RAxML_MajorityRuleExtendedConsensusTree.BS_TREE_CONS_fixed
 ```